GDSC-DJU/24SolChl_RESQ/README.md

 ## ⭐️ Future
   Our goal is to get as many people as possible to use the RESQ application, enabling them to live in a safe environment.
 To this end, we plan to pursue the following expansion plans in the next step:
   * **Hardware integration**: We will distribute accident prevention videos and images on billboards or signs and attach QR codes for easy access to the RESQ application.
 This will reduce the inconvenience of users having to find and install the application themselves and increase the accessibility of the application.
-  * **AI feature expansion**: Currently, we have the ability to detect disaster situations such as fires and earthquakes, but we plan to expand this to detect and respond to various accident situations.
+  * **AI feature expansion**: Currently, we can detect disaster situations such as fires and earthquakes, but we plan to expand this to detect and respond to various accident situations.
 We will improve the AI algorithm and collect new data for learning if needed to analyze and provide more information.
   * **UI improvement**: We will improve the UI so that users can use the RESQ application more conveniently.
 To this end, we will collect user feedback, conduct A/B tests, and improve the UI/UX.
   * **Enhancing Real-Time Location Information**: By continuously updating location information, we can improve the accuracy of the current location and provide more precise types of accidents accordingly.

 ## 🏃 How to Run
   * To build, an API key is required.
-    * Modify the following part in the code located in the /android/app/src/main/AndroidManifest.xml directory.
+    * Modify the following part in the code located in the [`/android/app/src/main/AndroidManifest.xml`](https://github.com/GDSC-DJU/24SolChl_RESQ/blob/main/android/app/src/main/AndroidManifest.xml) directory.
-    ```
+    ```xml
     <meta-data
-	android:name = "com.google.android.geo.API KEY" <!-- 21 line code -->
+	android:name = "com.google.android.geo.API KEY"
-	android:value = "API KEY"/> <!-- Please insert the Google Map API key here -->
+	android:value = "API KEY"/> <!-- Line no.21, please insert the Google Map API key here -->
     ```

-    * Add the API key to the "GEOCODE_API" variable in the /lib/widgets/location_display.dart file.
+    * Add the API key to the "GEOCODE_API" variable in the [`/lib/widgets/location_display.dart`](https://github.com/GDSC-DJU/24SolChl_RESQ/blob/main/lib/widgets/location_display.dart) file.
-    ```
+    ```dart
     const GEOCODE_API = "API KEY"; // Please insert the Google Geocode API key here, 12 line code
     ```
-    * Add the API key to the API variable in the /lib/widgets/location_based_information.dart file.
+    * Add the API key to the API variable in the [`/lib/widgets/location_based_information.dart`](https://github.com/GDSC-DJU/24SolChl_RESQ/blob/main/lib/widgets/location_based_information.dart) file.
-    ```
+    ```dart
     const googleElevationKey = "API KEY" //Please insert the Google Elevation API key here, 13~15 line code
     const googlePlacesKey = "API KEY" //Please insert the Google Places API key here
     const weatherKey = "API KEY"; //Please insert the OpenWeatherMap API key here
     ```
-  * **The runApp code only exists in the /lib/main.dart file.
-Therefore, the app is built from the main.dart file.**
+  * **The runApp code only exists in the [`/lib/main.dart`](https://github.com/GDSC-DJU/24SolChl_RESQ/blob/main/lib/main.dart) file.
+Therefore, the app is built from the `main.dart` file.**
   * After the app is launched, it analyzes and outputs the type of accident based on the acquired location and weather data.
     * There may be a slight delay in providing this information.
   * Currently, **it only supports Android devices,** but plans to make ios devices available in the future.